Medical Billing Specialist Cost: India vs USA 2026

 How much does a medical billing specialist cost in India through F5?

 F5 prices remote medical billing specialists at $400–$525 per week, all-inclusive, sourced from Pune, Rajkot, or Manila.
-That works out to about $20,800–$27,300 per year compared with $62,000–$84,000 fully burdened for an equivalent U.S. hire on payroll.
+That works out to $20,800–$27,300 per year — against $67,000–$84,000 fully burdened for an equivalent U.S. hire, based on BLS SOC 43-3021 with the ECEC multiplier applied.

 What experience do F5 medical billers bring?

 F5 billers carry production experience in Epic Resolute, athenaCollector, AdvancedMD, Kareo, eClinicalWorks, and DrChrono.
-Most have 3–6 years of denial work, ICP-10 coding crosswalks, and ERA posting.
+Most have 3–6 years of denial work, ICD-10 coding crosswalks, and ERA posting.
 F5 verifies HIPAA training and runs a coding scenario before shortlisting any candidate.

 Can the biller cover U.S. business hours?